21 Benefits of olive oil for health

 10. Antidepressant:

-It has the following benefits for hair.
+It has the following benefits for hair:

 11. Straighten the hairs:

-Olive oil contains emollients (oleic acid, palmitic acid, and squalene) which have softening qualities.
+Olive oil contains emollients (oleic acid, palmitic acid, and squalene), which have softening qualities.
 These components in olive oil enter the hair shaft and make it smooth, soft, and shiny.
 Many branded shampoos, conditioners, and pomades contain a lab version of emollients.

 13. Reduce dandruff:

 Massage hair with olive oil and comb after some time for dandruff flakes removal.
-Leaving olive oil and covering it with a shower cap gives extra conditioning.
+Leaving olive oil and covering it with a shower cap gives it extra conditioning.

 14. Promotes hair growth: